tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning.md

 “Relax!
 We’re going!
 Who are you, my mom?”

-The two of them were sounding more and more confusing the more the conversation went on.
-I noticed something poking from her Louis Vuitton. bag.
-Another red apple.
+The two of them fell into hissed whispering, and I glimpsed a bright red apple poking from her Louie Vuitton bag.

 So, these guys really liked their apples.